 2. Whitelist Kodable URLs

-If you are using a firewall, ad-blocker, or other security system, you will need to whitelist certain URLs to make sure our game and dashboard can communicate our servers.
+If you are using a firewall, ad-blocker, or other security systems, you will need to whitelist certain URLs to make sure our game and dashboard can communicate our servers.
+Ensure that there are no policies that are blocking the following URLs:

 Tips and Tricks